ernestomr87/backend-challenges-to-do/challenges/beginner/api-contact-form.md

 ### Instructions

-1. **Objective**: Develop a RESTful API that receives messages from a contact form and performs actions (e.g., store in database, send email notification).
+1. **Objective**: Develop a REST API that receives messages from a contact form and performs actions (e.g., store in database, send email notification).

 2. **Environment Setup**: Choose your preferred programming language (e.g., JavaScript, Python, Java, C#) and set up the necessary environment.